dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The pem key is a generic pem key for all of the ephemeral test EC2 instances.
 The EC2 instances are terminated after each successive run.

-### Major milestone updates to refer to below:
+## Major milestone updates to refer to below:

-- Update part 21: write-to-disk aggregator reviews the architecture of phase2 at a high level
+- Update part 21: Phase 2g: write-to-disk aggregator reviews the architecture of phase2 at a high level
 - Update part 22: implementation of adaptive WATCHDOG_TIMEOUT
 - Update part 23: implemenation of the control plane Public IP orchestrator
+- Update part 24: Phase 2h: resurrection_monitor_patch7c REFACTOR for process level ghost and res candidate json logging
+- Update part 25: Phase 2i: resurrection_monitor Patch8 regiistry tagging(status) overhaul and ssh issue tagging

 ## High level project summary: